The ECB’s key interest rate: what it is and how it affects you

 Main refinancing rate

-When the main refinancing rate is low, European commercial banks can offer their customers low interest rates on loans because they are able to borrow money cheaply from the ECB themselves.
+The main refinancing rate is the top lending rate.
+When people talk about the "ECB’s key interest rate," this is usually what they’re referring to.
+It specifies the conditions under which commercial banks can borrow money from the ECB in the medium term (between two weeks and three months).When the main refinancing rate is low, European commercial banks can offer their customers low interest rates on loans because they are able to borrow money cheaply from the ECB themselves.
 However, when the key interest rate is low, the interest on savings is also low.
 That’s particularly tough for those who want to save money.
 When the key interest rate is high, the exact opposite is the case: Loans become more expensive, but interest on savings increases.

 Marginal lending rate